Participation

 Site Participation

-What are the requirements for a hospital to participate in the trial?
+What are the requirements for a site to participate in the trial?

-• Hospitals must participate in the American Heart Association’s Get With The Guidelines® – AFib (GWTG-AFib) Registry
+- Trial Sites must participate in the American Heart Association’s Get With The Guidelines® – AFib (GWTG-AFib) Registry for use of the CHANGE AFib trial database.
+Participation in GWTG-AFib for in-hospital quality improvement purposes is NOT required.

-• Hospitals must be research-ready (e.g., have processes and systems for obtaining IRB approval)
+- Trial Sites must be research-ready (e.g., have processes and systems for obtaining IRB approval).

-How many hospitals and patients can be a part of the trial?
+How many trial sites and patients can be a part of the trial?

 How are data collected for the trial?